NuevoFoundation/workshops/content/english/java-basics/activity-3.md

 ### 2. Comparisons: Relational Operator

-Next, let's learn how to compare numbers.
-Let me introduce the **relational operators**.
+Next, let's learn how to compare numbers, using **relational operators**.

 Just like in math, we can compare numbers using `>`, `<`, `>=`, `<=`.
 For example: `(3 > 2)` is `true`, a boolean value.